-The Town of Columbus has a large untapped supply of good quality groundwater found in layers of porous subsoil and bedrock known as aquifers.
-The water in an aquifer travels underground from its source to a discharge point such as a well, wetland, spring or lake.
+The Town of Fort Winnebago has a large untapped supply of good quality groundwater found in layers of porous subsoil and bedrock known as aguifers.
+The water in an aguifer travels underground from its source to a discharge point such as a well, wetland, spring or lake.
 These aquifers supply the water to Town residents through private and municipal wells.